 If you’re sourcing candidates in the EU or UK, the rules are stricter.
 While recruiting outreach can sometimes fall under the “legitimate interests” basis of GDPR, the Privacy and Electronic Communications Regulations (PECR) add another layer.
 For automated electronic messages - including email and SMS - the UK’s Information Commissioner’s Office (ICO) indicates that explicit consent may be required regardless of your GDPR basis.

-The practical takeaway: if you're reaching out to candidates in Europe, build opt-in consent mechanisms into your workflow before you start sending automated messages.
+Before reaching out to candidates in Europe, build opt-in consent mechanisms into your workflow.

 RegulationChannelKey RequirementPenalty Range